-Let these Anchorage Stories take you to the places, people and good times you remember.
+Would you enjoy reading Anchorage Stories that take you to those places, people and good times you remember?

-These fun stories will bring back a flood of happymemories from days gone by.
+Your heart will enjoy a flood of happy memories from days gone by.

 Enjoy the good times.